Attitude Era: The Rock

-After being fired from the Corporation by Shane McMahon following WrestleMania, The Rock once again declared himself the People's Champion and went on a number of small feuds during the latter part of 1999.
+After Backlash, The Rock was fired from the Corporation by Shane McMahon after both blamed the other for the defeat.
+The Rock, who was now an enemy of The Corporation once again declared himself the People's Champion and went on a number of small feuds during the latter part of 1999.
 During this time, The Rock's popularity began to flourish again, and he aligned with his former rival Mankind to create the tag team, The Rock 'n' Sock Connection.
-In 1999, The Rock surpassed Stone Cold Steve Austin as the WWF's top babyface star.
+In November 1999, The Rock surpassed Stone Cold Steve Austin as the WWF's top babyface star.
 The team won the WWF Tag Team Championship on an episode of Raw in 1999.
 After the Rock 'n' Sock connection broke up, The Rock went back into the main event picture of the WWF, battling the likes of Triple H and his stable, the McMahon-Helmsley Regime.
+During the McMahon-Helmsley storyline in May, The Rock departed brief hiatus from the WWF to film The Mummy Returns as his character, the Scorpion King before he returned to the WWF to face Triple H in a 60-minute Iron man match for the WWF Championship at Judgment Day in May 2000.
 Late in the Attitude Era, The Rock faced Stone Cold Steve Austin again at WrestleMania X-Seven in the main event match for the WWF Championship.
 Austin once again defeated The Rock to regain the title and joined forces with his nemesis Mr. McMahon.
 Later in 2001, upon his return to the company following a brief hiatus, The Rock would defeat Booker T at SummerSlam to win the WCW Championship, which was now part of the WWF following WWF's purchase of WCW earlier that March.
 Later that year at Survivor Series, The Rock led Team WWF to victory over Team Alliance as part of the Invasion storyline, by being the sole survivor after last eliminating his rival Austin and celebrated the win with Vince McMahon.